andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-how-tos/get-social-with-swift-posting-to-facebook-and-twitter.md

 ### (optional) Configure the SLComposeViewController

-Optionally, you can choose to pre-populate the &#8220;create post&#8221; UI with some initial text, an image, or a URL.
+Optionally, you can choose to pre-populate the "create post&#8221; UI with some initial text, an image, or a URL.
 Here's a sample of what that might look like:

 ```swift
 @IBAction func postToFacebookTapped(sender: UIButton) {